tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 ---

-One of the frustrations with my current WiFi setup is that the router is very inflexible.
+One of the frustrations with my current network setup is that the router is very inflexible.
 For example, it would not allow me to set the Domain Name servers that I wanted to use for my internal devices.
 It would only deliver the DNS servers that my internet provider delivered to it.
 And who wants that?

 <!--more -->

-Well, since I have set up many DHCP (Dynamic Host Control Protocol) servers in the past, I did not think this would be a problem.
-I have an older Mac that I could use, as it stays plugged into the network and is already operating as a Apple iCloud Cache.
+Well, since I have set up many DHCP servers in the past, I did not think this would be a problem.
+I have an older Mac that I used, as it stays plugged into the network and is already operating as a Apple iCloud Cache server.

 I also wanted to be able to deliver IPv6 DNS servers to my machines as well.

 Well, it was not quite as easy as I thought it was going to be.
 I had to learn how to use `launchctl` and `launchd`.
 I come from a background of using `init` and `systemd` so I *assumed* this would be fairly easy.

 Here are the steps that I found to work on a machine running 10.15.
-I set up IPv4 first, so the steps will walk you through that first.
+I set up IPv4 first.

 **Step 1**